Carlos-Vasquez11/Notes-System/readme.md

 ### How to run the project 🤔

+• Make sure to not been using the ports listed above and dont have a network created in docker called "my-net".
+This could bring some problems

 • You only need to have installed docker because the projects are compiled using docker.
 Because of this, the deployment takes about 3/4 minutes.